 Ordinary members of the community can get involved and be supported to raise awareness with their family, friends, neighbours and work colleagues.
 They will do this by word of mouth, distribution of information and signposting people to the range of services available to them.
 They will assist in giving information which is beneficial to others and motivate people to be more aware and alert to cancer symptoms.

-Be Cancer SAFE is coordinated by South Yorkshire, Bassetlaw and North Derbyshire Cancer Alliance and delivered by the following voluntary sector and health organisations in each area:
+Be Cancer SAFE is coordinated by the South Yorkshire and Bassetlaw ICS Cancer Alliance and delivered by the following voluntary sector and health organisations in each area:

 Follow us on social media:

 In SYB, the average rates of smoking-attributable deaths in England are much higher than the England average (319.5 per 100,000 compared to an England average of 272.0 per 100,000)